 Expected Family Contribution

 The federal government uses various factors to compute the contribution.
-It considers every benefit the family gets, including taxed and untaxed income, the number of people in the household, and how many of them are enrolled in college.
+Your EFC takes into account your income, the number of people in your household and how many members of your household currently attend college.
 Schools use this number to determine financial aid eligibility and amounts.
 Declaring yourself a dislocated worker benefits you by reducing your EFC, taking it to zero in some cases.

-The school's financial aid office can answer any questions you have about the status and its impact on your federal student aid eligibility.
+The school's financial aid office can answer any questions you have about the dislocated worker status and its specific impact on your federal student aid eligibility.